'We want them to find their lives again': Hay River homeless shelter opens its doors | CBC News

 The shelter is tucked around the corner of one of Hay River's busiest industrial streets and the signage for it is discreet, giving patrons some privacy.
 Men can come take a shower, get a warm meal and get any clothes they need from a wall of donation bins in the backroom.

 So far, there are eight men staying at the shelter.
-There are plans to open up a separate room for women soon, according to Lillian Crook, president of the Hay River branch of the N.W.T.
-Disabilities Council.
+There are plans to open up a separate room for women soon, according to Lillian Crook, president of the Hay River Committee for Persons with Disabilities.

 'We want them to find their lives again'

-Note: - This article was updated from a previous version that mistakenly referenced Lillian Crook as the president for the N.W.T.
-Disabilities Council.
-In fact, she is the president of the Hay River Committee for Persons with Disabilities.Oct 27, 2020 7:52 AM CT